Updated September 1, 2021

 Use of Common Spaces and Amenities

-A number of outdoor amenities, including hiking trails, Marsh Walk, labyrinth, swings and benches are open for unscheduled guest usage.
+Outdoor amenities, including hiking trails, Marsh Walk, labyrinth, gazebo, swings and benches are open for unscheduled guest usage.

-Guests are welcome to bring their own outdoor and indoor games to be used in the meeting rooms, lounges, and overnight rooms.
+A number of outdoor yard games are also available, including Cornhole, an extra-large Connect Four, and Giant Jenga.
+Guests are welcome to bring their own outdoor and indoor games to be used in their meeting rooms, lounges, and overnight rooms.
 Prior to departure, group leaders will be asked to walk through all meeting rooms and sleeping rooms to ensure that no items are left behind.

 Maintaining Proper Hygiene

 Retreat Center staff will regularly wash their hands before and after cleaning, going from one building to another, interacting with staff and guests, and after touching their faces.
 Guests are asked to do the same.

 The retreat center has public bathrooms in each building which should be used as handwashing stations.
 Portable hand-sanitizer stations are located in each building.
 In addition, wall-mounted hand-sanitizers are located in each dorm room, the dining room, the chapel lobby, and the kitchen.
 Tissues for proper cough/sneeze etiquette have been placed in all meeting rooms and lobbies along with no-touch trash and recycling bins.